The Market for Liberty

 The Market for Liberty is a significant anarcho-capitalist book written by Linda and Morris Tannehill.
 It was preceded by the self-published Liberty via the Market in 1969.
 The work challenges statutory law and advocates natural law as the basis for society.
 It also argues that society would not be lawless in the absence of the state.
-The Market for Liberty spends a great deal of time outlining how different businesses and organizational structures would interact in a laissez-faire society and how these interactions would create checks which would ultimately keep the tendency for crime low.
+The Market for Liberty outlines how different businesses and organizational structures would interact in a laissez-faire society and how these interactions would create checks which would ultimately keep the tendency for crime low.
 In keeping with radical free-market principles, the book is skeptical about the potential for violent anarcho-capitalist revolution to bring about good outcomes.

 Summary

 Part I – The Great Conflict

 Chapter 1, If We Don't Know Where We're Going..., notes the growing dissatisfaction among youth, the many problems society faces, and the need for a clear goal rather than just an adversary (e.g. the state).
 It claims that the authors are not advocating any type of utopia that depends on the infallibility of man in order to function.
 It contends that if the present system is brought crashing down without valid ideas having been disseminated about how society can function without governmental rule, people will demand a strong leader, and a Hitler will rise to answer their plea.

 Chapter 2, Man and Society, argues that the nature of man is such that he must think and produce in order to live; and that in order to reach his full potential, he must have the right not only to do these things but to enjoy the rewards of his productive actions.
 It defines a laissez-faire society as one that "does not institutionalize the initiation of force and in which there are means for dealing with aggression justly when it does occur."
 It notes that only the possessor of a right can alienate himself from that right.
 If one does $100 of damage to a taxicab, for instance, then he alienates himself from his right to that $100.
 The cabbie then has a moral right to use force to collect it.

 Chapter 3, The Self-Regulating Market, states that state interference causes the buyer, the seller, or both in a transaction to lose and that only a voluntary trade can be a completely satisfactory trade.
 It notes that markets clear; that taxation is economic hemophilia; regulation amounts to slow strangulation; that market monopolies can only attain and maintain monopoly status through excellence and low prices; and that without freedom of the market, no other freedom is meaningful.
 It criticizes the government for red tape which denies entrepreneurs opportunities to rise out of poverty.